+The internet appendix associated with this article can be found, in the online version, at doi XX.
 The replication package for the article is available as Friberg et al. (2023).
 It includes the code and description of the steps used to create the final data set.
 Several of the data sets used are proprietary (but readily accessible to researchers) and we are not at liberty to post these data.
 Therefore the replication package contains a pseudo data set.